djnordlund/DataCleaning/README.md

 The purpose of this project was to download the data that was collected as part of a study on the identification of different types of physical activity using data collected from cell phones.
 Descriptions of the original study and data sets can be found [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 The final product was to be a "tidy" dataset that summarized the original data.

 ## Required R packages
-The stringr and plyr need to be installed to run this program
+The stringr and plyr packages need to be installed to run this program

 ## Data acqusition